 Dunhill, founded in 1952, is one of the nation's best known personnel service networks.
 Through franchised, licensed, and company-owned offices in 40 states, Puerto Rico and Canada, Dunhill provides permanent placement and temporary help services to business, professional and service organizations, government agencies, health care providers, and other employers.
 As of December 31, 1996, Dunhill's operations consisted of 110 franchised permanent placement offices and 18 franchised, 7 licensed, and 14 company-owned temporary personnel service offices.
 Dunhill's franchisees operate their businesses autonomously within the framework of the Company's policies and standards, and recruit, employ, and pay their own employees, including temporary employees.
 Dunhill's permanent placement division recruits primarily middle-management, sales, technical, administrative, and support personnel for permanent employment in a wide variety of industries and positions.
-The fees paid by employers to Dunhill for its permanent placement services are typically contingent upon the Company's successful placement of an employee and are generally a percentage of the annual compensation to be paid to the new employee.
+The fees paid by employers to Dunhill for its permanent placement of an employee and are generally a percentage of the annual compensation to be paid to the new employee.